Noahs-ARK/ARKcat/README.md

 # unzip, then cd into the dir
 #if x11 forwarding doesn't work:
 ./install -mode silent -agreeToLicense yes -destinationFolder <folder>
-#if it does work, you can use the gui
+#if x11 does work, you can use the gui

 #then, add something like this (dependent on destinationFolder) to ~/.bashrc
 export PYTHONPATH=$PYTHONPATH:/home/ec2-user/projects/MATLAB/MATLAB_Runtime/v901/extern/engines/python/dist